pranjalagg/pranjalagg.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Graduated with a Bachelor's degree from the Indian Institute of Information Technology (IIIT) Dharwad.
+Graduated with a bachelor's degree from the Indian Institute of Information Technology (IIIT) Dharwad